robgriffin247/dalbostigen_platformer/development/README.md

 	- Set Zoom to 4:4
 	- Position the ``Camera2D`` nicely over the player
 	- Run the game; the camera should follow the player
+	- In project settings, set display window stretch mode to viewport